A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between

-There means that there has been a change to the types of cells that are normally found in thae particular part of the body.
+This means that there has been a change in the type of cells that are normally found in the particular part of the body.
 The cells look normal but are not normally found in that tissue or area.

-Most types of metaplasia are not precancerous but some are.
+Most types of metaplasias are not precancerous but some are.

-The cells are abnormal and there are there are more cells than normal.
+The cells are abnormal and there are more cells than normal.
 The cells are growing faster than normal and they are not arranged like normal cells.

 Dysplasia is a precancerous condition.

 Carcinoma in situ

 It is the most severe type of precancerous change.
-The cells are very abnormal but have not breached the basement membrane and have not grown into underlying tissue yet.
+The epithelial cells are very abnormal but have not breached the basement membrane and have not grown into underlying tissue yet.
 Carcinoma in situ has a high risk of developing into cancer.

 Few examples of premalignant conditions are actinic keratosis, cervical dysplasia, lung metaplasia, and leukoplakia

 What is Metastasis?

 Malignant tumors are invasive by nature.
 They invade the nearby cells and then the cells near those, and thus have a tendency to spread.

-These tumor cells also can break off from the tumor and spread to various parts of the body through the bloodstream or the lymphatic system, and establish themselves anywhere in the body, and form new malignant tumors.
+These tumor cells also can break off from the main tumor mass and spread to various parts of the body through the bloodstream or the lymphatic system, and establish themselves anywhere in the body, and form new malignant tumors.

-This process by which cells from primary tumor spread from primary site to distant locations in the human body is called metastasis.
+This process by which cells from primary tumor spread from the primary site to distant locations in the human body is called metastasis.

-For example, a malignant tumor in the breast may spread to kidney.
+For example, a malignant tumor in the breast may spread to the kidney.

 Symptoms and Signs of Tumors

 The symptoms of a tumor depend on the type and location of the tumor.
 For example, lung tumors may cause coughing, shortness of breath or chest pain.

-Tumors of digestive system may present with weight loss, bowel changes, anemia, blood in stool or intestinal obstruction.
+Tumors of the digestive system may present with weight loss, bowel changes, anemia, blood in stool or intestinal obstruction.